Know Your Target Customer

 - Conduct a Quantitative Survey.
 Take advantage of some of the free or inexpensive survey tools online to survey some potential audiences.
 Don’t focus the survey on just what you think may be your target market – open it up to a broader set of individuals to make sure you are not skewing your results.
 Use multiple choice questions that can give you hard statistics that can teach you about your audience’s habits.

 - Conduct Small-Scale Qualitative Surveys.
 Complement your quantitative research with qualitative research — the data won’t be as objective, but you’ll learn more detailed insights on your audience’s psychological makeup.
 Target a small sample of audience members, and use open-ended questions to get long responses you can interpret.
+Using this data, you could use software from somewhere like Iperceptions to measure your customer experience.
 Again, ask questions relevant to your brand and product like, “What does the following phrase mean to you?” or “What do you feel when you see this image?”

 - Learn from The Competition.
 Established competitors have likely already done market research in developing their products and service.
 Learn from them and pay attention to the tones and themes of the marketing messages they use when attracting customers.
 It is likely to give you some insight into the customer’s profile.
 In the process you may even find something about customers that you can exploit to your advantage.